mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 So if you use [zazen](glossary#zazen) as a means like this, it doesn't make sense.
 Even though for three years you use zazen and get a strong feeling and spirit in your life – [still] it doesn't connect with the problem of life and death.
 No connection.
 So finally, *forget it*.
 All you have to do is, you have to be one with [shikantaza](glossary#shikantaza).
 That's all!
 Right now, right here, that's all you have to do.

 And then at that time, we can say, all [delusions](glossary#delusion) drop off.
 But that is an explanation; *after*.
 Raindrops touch the ground, make a sound, coming out of [enlightenment](glossary#enlightenment).
-And then I can say, “that is the sound of raindrops” – but it's not real raindrops.
-We're always here, keeping our distance.
+And then I can say, “that is the sound of raindrops.”
+But it's not real raindrops; we're always here, keeping our distance.

 [Dogen Zenji](glossary#dogen) says, “Zazen is dropping off body and mind.”
 Remember this.
 Your whole life, you should remember: “Zazen is dropping off body and mind.”
 It means all [delusions](glossary#delusion) drop off.
 That means exactly the same as death.
 Death is exactly the same as life.